We have audited the accompanying financial statements of Suraj

 of proper records of inventory is not applicable for the year.

-3. a) The company has not taken any loan secured or unsecured from
+3. The company has not granted any loan secured or unsecured to

 companies, firms or other parties covered in the register maintained

 under section 189 of the Act.